 - Slot ports add strength

-- The narrow duct can cause friction with the air and the walls this will bring along a lower tuning box.
+- The narrow duct can cause friction with the air and the walls which will bring along a lower tuning box.

 - Chuffing becomes a problem when using lower tunings, and as such results in higher port velocity.